 This binding is now available to download in JAR format (link is in this post below).
 If this binding works for you then please post what brand and model you have so I can start compiling a compatibility list and it is always nice to hear from people with no issues Report any feature requests or issues you find on github or PM me if you don’t have a github account.

-The binding is tested on my raspberry PI2 test server, then it runs on an Odroid C2 (because it has 2 gb of ram) Openhab 2.3 server with these cameras:
+The binding is tested on my win10 dev platform, then it runs on an Odroid C2 (because it has 2 gb of ram) running Openhab 2.3 with these cameras:

 Amcrest IP2M-841EW : Camera is an indoor POE camera with PTZ and 2 way audio.

 Hikvision DS-2CD2385FWD-I : Outdoor 4K turret style POE camera with good night vision and has a number of SMART alarms and support for H265 compression.

 - Picture (snapshot) with adjustable auto refresh ability down to 1FPS which does not require you to disable authentication.

 - PTZ absolute move with any ONVIF compatible camera that supports ABSOLUTE movement.
 You can easily implement scenes and presets with Openhab rules.

-- Enable/Disable the motion alarm with Amcrest, Foscam HD, HIKVISION, Instar, and possibly Dahua cameras.
+- Enable/Disable the motion alarm with Amcrest, DAHUA, Foscam HD, HIKVISION,and Instar.

-- Advanced SMART alarms with HIKVISION only.
-Line crossing, Item stolen, Face detection, PIR and unattended baggage alarms should now be working.
+- Advanced SMART alarms with HIKVISION and DAHUA only.
+Line crossing, Face detection and more should now be working.

-- Audio Alarm features only with Amcrest, Foscam HD, HIKVISION and Instar cameras.
+- Audio Alarm features with Amcrest, DAHUA, Foscam HD, HIKVISION and Instar cameras.